SEN-RAD/animaps/README.md

 # Animaps

-This project was created using React, Node, Express, Knex, ReactLeaflet, Tachyons, and PostgreSQL.
-Deployed on gh Pages and Render.

 ### Idea and Functionality

 * Users can explore the Map or use the search input to search for cities (change the map's position) or animals (filter the markers shown on the map).